xdmushui/partner-center-sdk/develop/get-invoice-billed-consumption-lineitems.md

 ## C#

-To get the Azure Marketplace line items for the specified invoice, first retrieve the invoice object.
+To get the commercial marketplace line items for the specified invoice, first retrieve the invoice object.
 To begin, call the [**ById**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoicecollection.byid) method to get an interface to invoice operations for the specified invoice.
 Then call the [**Get**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.get) or [**GetAsync**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.getasync) method to retrieve the invoice object.
 The invoice object contains all of the information for the specified invoice.

 The Provider identifies the source of the billed detail information (for example, Marketplace), and the **InvoiceLineItemType** specifies the type (for example, UsageLineItem).